A New Lemoine-Type Circle Construction: Known Lemoine Circles

 \section{Known Lemoine Circles}

-In this section, we focus on circles associated with the \emph{Lemoine point $L$}---the intersection of the symmedians of a triangle, which is also the isogonal conjugate of its centroid. Émile Lemoine conducted extensive research on this point in 1873, defining what are now known as the \emph{First} and \emph{Second Lemoine Circles} \cite{history, ehrmann}.
+In this section, we focus on circles associated with the point \emph{$L$}. Émile Lemoine conducted extensive research on this point in 1873, defining what are now known as the \emph{First} and \emph{Second Lemoine Circles} \cite{history, ehrmann}.

 \begin{proposition} (First Lemoine Circle) Let the lines parallel to the lines $BC$, $BC$, $CA$, $CA$, $AB$, $AB$ through the point $L$ intersect the lines $CA$, $AB$; $AB$, $BC$, $BC$, $CA$ at six points.
 These six points lie on a single circle, called the \emph{First Lemoine Circle} of triangle $ABC$, and its center is the midpoint of the segment $LO$. \end{proposition}